Washington State Off-Grid Laws: An In-Depth Guide

 If you live somewhere in Washington with commercial garbage services, you will almost always be legally required to pay for these services.

-For example, Kent City code requires residents to pay for garbage collection even if they want to self-haul their own trash.
-If you don’t want to be stuck paying for trash services, you’ll need to find property with no service.
+For example, Kent City code requires residents to pay for garbage collection even if they want to self-haul their trash.
+If you don’t want to be stuck paying for trash services, you’ll need to find a property with no service.

 Also Read: